 VIDEO: LSU students boo Joe Alleva and follow with 'Free Will Wade' chants during LSU vs Vanderbilt

-BATON ROUGE- Students and fans shared their thoughts on the Will Wade suspension with chants and signs at the LSU basketball game against Vanderbilt.
+BATON ROUGE- Students and fans shared their thoughts on the Will Wade suspension with chants and signs at Saturday nights basketball game against Vanderbilt.

-The student section at the PMAC was filled with fans holding signs backing Will Wade along with freshman guard Javonte Smart.
+The student section in the PMAC was filled with fans holding signs backing Will Wade along with freshman guard Javonte Smart.
 The signs read things like, "Free Will Wade, and "We stand with Coach Wade and Javonte Smart."

 The section took a bold stance and boo'd LSU Athletic Director Joe Alleva when he entered the PMAC and they immediately followed the booing with of course chants.